ochzhen/ochzhen.github.io/_posts/2021-04-04-switch-case-when-in-csharp.md

 In this post we are going to take a look at a relatively new feature - `when` keyword in the context of switch statement and switch expression.

-In particular, the topics we will discuss and also C# versions when they were introduced:

-- **Switch statement** - well familiar option to perhaps any programmer, it is present in all C# versions
-- **When keyword** - starting C# 7.0 `when` keyword can be used in switch statement, this post talks a lot about this feature
-- **Switch expression** - introduced in C# 8.0 and provides `switch`-like semantics in an expression context
-- **Relational pattern** - C# 9.0 feature that allows specifying conditions even without `when` keyword

-In the following sections we will explore different aspects of the functionality mentioned above as well as a number of use cases and examples.
+**Keyword `when` is used to specify a condition in a `case` label of `switch` statement or expression.
+This provides a fine-grained control over which switch section will be executed based on a condition (expression which evaluates to boolean).**

+Besides the theoretical part, I tried to include many practical and easy to understand examples when this functionality can be useful.
+Feel free to jump straight there if you just want to look at some examples.

 **Contents:**
 * TOC
 {:toc}

+## Overview

+Introduction of `when` keyword into the `switch` statement allowed handling more complex scenarios where `case` labels cannot be expressed only with constant or type patterns.

+In particular, here is a list of topics we will discuss and also C# versions when they were introduced:

+- [Switch statement](#switch-statement-and-when-keyword) - well familiar option to perhaps any programmer, it is present in all C# versions
+- [When keyword](#pattern-matching-type-pattern-and-when-keyword) - starting C# 7.0 `when` keyword can be used in switch statement, this post talks a lot about this feature
+- [Switch expression](#c-80---using-when-in-switch-expression) - introduced in C# 8.0 and provides `switch`-like semantics in an expression context
+- [Relational pattern](#c-90---using-relational-pattern-instead-of-when) - C# 9.0 feature that allows specifying conditions even without `when` keyword

+All topics mentioned above are supplemented with a set of examples and common use cases listed in the [Examples of C# Switch Case](#examples-of-c-switch-case) section.
+This should give a good idea how to use switch-case-when in practice.

 ## Switch Statement and "when" keyword